getsadzeg/resume/README.md

 * [hack@Tbilisi](http://hacktbilisi.devpost.com/) - created [cnNET](https://github.com/getsadzeg/cnNET).

-* [hackTSU](http://hacktsu.devpost.com/) - created Android project [AreYouAlive](https://github.com/getsadzeg/AreYouAlive) and won.
+* [hackTSU](http://hacktsu.devpost.com/) - created Android project [AreYouAlive](https://github.com/getsadzeg/AreYouAlive) and became one of the winners.

-* [hackTBILISI Fall](http://hacktbilisi2015.devpost.com/) - created Android project [mtredi](https://github.com/getsadzeg/mtredi) and won.
+* [hackTBILISI Fall](http://hacktbilisi2015.devpost.com/) - created Android project [mtredi](https://github.com/getsadzeg/mtredi) and became one of the winners.

 ## Lapptech(2016)
 I was originally recruited by [vardidzel](https://github.com/vardidzel) to work for Lapptech as enthusiast mobile developer and intern.
-Probably it's greatest experience I've ever had with [team](https://andromeda.ge/).
+It was great experience with the team.
 I left the company mainly because of time lack.

 ## Education
-Considering my age, I'm school student and I'm in the ninth form.
+Considering my age, I'm school student and I'm in the 10th form.
 I go to [Komarovi N199 public school](http://komarovi.edu.ge/), which specializes in mathematics and physics.
 Before Komarovi, I went to Tbilisi's N51 public school.

 Also I'm student of Information Technology Center named [Mziuri](http://mziuri.ge/).
+Java group(which I was part of) even had [organisation](https://github.com/mziuri1) on GitHub.